bibanon/bibanon/Rome-Sweet-Rome.md

 McCandless salutes crisply and walks off.
 Nehmen watches his receding form carefully before he turns on his heal.
 An ambassador is coming.
 Nehmen has planning to do.

 ##Day 8
+It is just after midnight.
+The camp still hums with activity.
+The water purification units thrum, filtering the brackish water of the swampy Tiber.
+Generators buzz everywhere.
+Warning flags flutter where engineers are planning channels to drain off marsh water without subsiding the already fragile concrete under Wonderland.
+Many of the broken slabs on Wonderland's borders have been pushed on their edges, forming a jagged maze.
+Marine snipers wait patiently in the labyrinth, scanning the darkness with night-vision goggles.
+If the curse the mosquitoes, they do it silently.
+Delacroix has not heard anyone complain about the bugs, although he himself seethes with hatred about them.

+But then, Frank Delacroix doesn't talk much.

+It's a short walk to the latrines, which have already been placed behind an arc of concrete on the southwestern edge of the camp.
+A small stream tumbles merrily under them, carrying the camp's waste down to the Mediterranean.
+There's a pile of scrap metal, moved here earlier in the day.
+It allows Delacroix to make a quick turn, unobserved by the sentries he knows are out there, toward the maintenance shed which has become an improvised brig.
+Two men are in there - a Marine who was hoarding stolen cigarettes, and Sixtus Murena.

+There are two Marines on duty.
+Delacroix silently hands them a slip of paper.
+They take it and read it, professionally.
+Their posture is perfect.
+They are polite and unruffled as they get on the radio to confrim what it says.
+They are courteous as they usher the hoarder quietly to the latrines, and he is grateful enough for the break to stay quiet himself.
+They hate Delacroix.
+He doesn't fit.
+In a world that doesn't make sense, he's the target of ugly and increasingly bizarre rumors.
+He's fine with that.
+Sixtus Murena is sitting on his bunk when Delacroix comes in.
+He is alert but stony.
+Delacroix likes the kid.

+"I understand you're learning Spanish."
+Delacroix's accent is clipped, Castilian, unlike Menendez's Mexican accent, but Murena nods.
+Delacroix muses for a second.
+Even our minority languages have dialects.
+That's intel to them, too.

+"I have a proposition."

+When the Roman ambassador arrives six hours later, Sixtus Murena is gone.
+The guards are debriefed and sworn to secrecy, as is Menendez.
+The hoarder is shown a bloody pillowcase, with two neat holes punched through it.
+He remains quiet as well.

+Delacroix sits down while Colonel Nelson as the meeting gets underway.
+The two men say nothing to each other.